Armadillidium: Distribution and habitat

-They typically feed on moss, algae, bark and other decaying organic matter.
+Armadillidium are nocturnal, being most active during the night.
 They are usually found in moist areas such as decomposing leaf matter and soil.
-Armadillidium vulgare is the most abundant species in Europe and has been introduced worldwide.
+They can also be found in shaded nooks and crannies, such as those created by rocks.
+They typically live in places that are temperate in climate and have moist soil.
+Armadillidium vulgare is the most abundant species in Europe, with a native distribution spanning from England to Russia, and has been introduced to several countries worldwide.
+Currently, there are large populations of A. vulgare within the US after being introduced to California.
+There are also A. vulgare populations present in Madagascar, South Africa, Australia, Canada, and Japan.
 However, the vast majority of species are endemic to small regions close to the Mediterranean Sea, in much lower numbers than common species such as A. vulgare, and hence are understudied.